scylladb/scylla-cloud-getting-started/docs/index.rst

   :class: large-4
   :anchor: Get Started

-  Create an IoT app from scratch and configure it to use ScyllaDB as the backend datastore.
+  Create a Sandbox Cluster configure it to use ScyllaDB as the backend datastore.

 .. topic-box::
   :title: Design and Data Model